She wasn’t what you would call beautiful. She was just a red-haired

 by Victor."

-all I’d ever heard of him.
+for all I’d ever heard of him.
 I said, "Yeah.
-The name does
+The name

-seem to ring a bell, at that."
-She didn’t speak, so I
+does seem to ring a bell, at that."
+She didn’t speak,

 She looked at me along her eyes.
 "Eighteen."